hadronized/strongly-typed-thoughts.net/media/blog/pre-luminance-1.0.0.md

 Lately, I’ve been feeling on-and-off about everything I do on my spare-time on the FOSS level.
-I have several crates I care about and sometimes people show up and start asking for features and/or big fixes.
-This takes some time and afer a long day of work, I sometimes feel that I just want to hack on things I like, play my electric guitar, go to swim or wakeboard or just spend time with people I care about and love.
+I have several crates I care about and sometimes people show up and start asking for features and/or bug fixes.
+This takes some time and after a long day of work, I sometimes feel that I just want to hack on things I like, play my electric guitar, go to swim or wakeboard or just spend time with people I care about and love.